Are you eligible?

 - Demonstrates excellent academic achievement with a minimum 2.75 cumulative GPA

-- Will have completed 30 credit hours of undergraduate work before June 2015 (but not more than 120).
+- Will have completed 30 credit hours of undergraduate work by May 2022 (but not more than 120).

 - Will commit to at least 10 hours of research a week (Academic Year applicants) or at least 20 hours of research a week (Summer applicants).

 What courses have you enjoyed?
 What questions or issues in your field interest you?
 Knowing the type of research you want to do and understanding the environment in which you'd like to conduct your research are essential for finding the right faculty advisor.